msh9/codinginthetrenches.com/content/post/2017-09-28-when-to-prioritize-maintenance.md

 +++
 date = "2017-09-28"
 author = "Michael Hughes"
-title = "When to replace a service or system." categories = ["software-design"] tags = ["tips","agile","design"] description = "In this post we will consider factors which indicate a system is not receiving enough maintenance."
+title = "When to prioritize maintenance of a system" categories = ["software-design"] tags = ["tips","agile","design"] description = "In this post we will consider factors which indicate a system is not receiving enough maintenance."